psychopy/psychopy/docs/source/builder/components/sound.rst

 startTime : float or integer
     The time (relative to the beginning of this Routine) that the stimulus will begin playing.

-duration : float or integer
+duration :
     The duration for which the stimulus is presented.
+See :ref:`duration` for details.
 This is only needed for sounds, such as tones, that do not have predefined durations.
 For sounds coming from a file, for instance, this parameter will be ignored.

 sound :
     This sound can be described in a variety of ways: